MarcAnt01/ACSwitch/README.md

 ## Building

-Building is only supported on Linux and has been tested on Ubuntu 18.10 Desktop, Mac environments may need some changes to the scripts and Windows users WSL with some changes to paths.
+Building is officially supported on Linux only and tested on Ubuntu 18.10 Desktop with Android NDK r19c.
+Building on other platforms though is possible with minor modifications to build scripts.
 To build ACSwitch,

 1. Export NDK path to `ANDROID_NDK_HOME` environment variable.
 2. Run `build.sh` script in root of ACSwitch project folder.

-The build process will configure source files, compile acs binaries and create a recovery flashable zip.
-Output zip will be placed into `out/` folder and stderr, if any, will be logged into `out/build.log` file.
+The build process will patch source files with control files database, compile acs binaries and pack a flashable zip for both recovery and Magisk Manager.
+Output zip will be placed in `out/` folder and errors, if any, will be logged in `out/build.log` file.

 ## Legal